PaddlePaddle/Paddle/doc/design/refactorization.md

 ---
 # Block (in design)
-## the difference with original RNNOp
+## The difference between original RNNOp and Block
 - as an operator is more intuitive than `RNNOp`,
 - offers new interface `Eval(targets)` to deduce the minimal block to `Run`,
 - fits the compile-time/ runtime separation design.